grubi97/SegmentationoOfMRIHeartChambers/README.md

 ## Thesis ##

 + For all information about the dataset and the nature of this work(as well the end results) check out the thesis on this repository: Segmentation of heart chambers from 2D MRI images using the U-NET convolutional neural network
++ The dataset can't be shared to the public